 Location Based Access Permissions

 Foldr v4 provides the administrator the ability to control where users are able sign into Foldr and what resources are available from that location.
 The administrator can permit or deny users or Active Directory groups based on the client IP address, IP address ranges or entire subnets.
-This could be useful if a group is only to be allowed access from inside the organisation network, and/or to restrict where users can sign in from remotely.
+This could be useful if a group is only to be allowed access from inside the organisations network, or to limit the locations that a user is permitted to sign in from remotely.

-From Foldr Settings > Security, the field to configure the client network details are available within ‘Use Foldr‘ and ‘Use Foldr Drive‘ (WebDAV).
+From Foldr Settings > Security the administrator can specify permissions for ‘Use Foldr‘ and ‘Use Foldr Drive‘ (WebDAV) in conjunction with the field labelled ‘Only apply to these IP addresses/networks’.
 Networks should be configured one per line if multiple entries are required.

 Accepted values are: